noooooooooo/yahud/ReadMe.txt

     You can find it in custom/hudname/resource.
     .res files can be opened with text editors such as Notepad++.

-    You will find instructions on how to change colors & enable/disable certain elements in the clientscheme.
+    You can change colors and enable/disable certain elements.
+    Instructions are in the clientscheme itself.

     //Main Menu
     You can enter your name for the main menu in /resource/ui/MainMenuOverride.res

     The bottom right star button can connect you to your favourite server.
     You'll need to add...